cocotb/cocotb/docs/source/debugpy.rst

 3. Run your cocotb simulation normally (e.g., ``make SIM=icarus``).

-4. As soon as the simulation prints ``Waiting for debugger to attach on port 5678...``, switch to VS Code and press :kbd:`F5` (or select **Run > Start Debugging** and choose ``cocotb: Attach debugpy``).
+4. As soon as the simulation prints ``Waiting for debugger to attach on port 5678...``, switch to VS Code and press :kbd:`F5`
+    (or select **Run > Start Debugging** and choose ``cocotb: Attach debugpy``).

-5. VS Code will connect, and the simulation will resume.
+5. VS Code will connect and the simulation will resume.
     Breakpoints set in your test file will be hit normally.

 Attaching from PyCharm
 ========================